Pest Control Brisbane Treatments and Services

 Where pets are present; leaving cat and dog food out all day long will attract ants in abundance.

-It’s advised to always remove unfinished pet food and place it back into a sealed container until their next feed time.
+It’s advised to always remove unfinished pet food.
+Place it back into a sealed container until their next feed time.

 Home remedies rarely work in the fight against ants.
 It’s best to hire the services of a professional pest control Brisbane company to treat all areas with Termidor.